CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 This is a startup guide for users who wish to use the implementation packages published by Candle team, to generate and publish a Candle DID on the Candle ledger.

-The Candle DID method Implementation comprises of 3 packages, namely the polygon-did-registrar, polygon-did-resolver and polygon-did-registry-contract.
+The Candle DID method Implementation comprises of 3 packages, namely the candle-did-registrar, candle-did-resolver and candle-did-registry-contract.
 A user who wants to incorporate the functionality to either register or read a DID on or from Candle network can use the following guide.

 ## Create DID